myvm-solutions/polaris-confmgr/README.md

 At the most basic level, this project can be considered a DNS resolver backend for [polaris-gslb](https://github.com/polaris-gslb/polaris-gslb), which in turn is a backend for [PowerDNS](https://www.powerdns.com/auth.html).
-By default, polaris-gslb only supports static IPs, but polaris-confmgr allows for DNS resolution of the backend servers, including dynamic-DNS hosts.
-However, the true power of this tool comes from its ability to add and remove members on the fly, allowing for a fault-tolerant pool that can dynamically grow with the environment.
+Typically, polaris-gslb only supports static configuration, but polaris-confmgr allows for dynamic creation of the config, including DNS resolution of the backend servers.
+However, the true power of this tool comes from its ability to add and remove members on the fly, allowing for a fault-tolerant pool that can also dynamically grow with the environment.

 * Continuosly monitors GSLB members for IP changes in DNS
-* Dynamically updates member list before each status check
+* Dynamically refreshes member list for each update cycle
 * Supports static IPs as well as dynamic DNS entries
 * Allows any member to join multiple server pools